What is Tesla tokenized stock (xStock) (TSLAX)?

 TLDR

-Tesla tokenized stock (TSLAX) is a blockchain-based tracker certificate that provides 24/7, fractional exposure to the price of Tesla, Inc. stock for eligible crypto investors outside restricted jurisdictions like the U.S.
+Tesla tokenized stock (TSLAX) is a blockchain-based tracker certificate that provides crypto investors with compliant, on-chain exposure to the price of Tesla, Inc. (NASDAQ: TSLA) stock.

 Deep Dive